 Matthew’s clients also come to him for the defense of homeowner’s associations and property management companies.
 In a case of first impression in California, he successfully argued to the Court of Appeals the proper procedure to be employed by an association governing body when amending governing documents.

 He has significant experience in arbitrations, mediations and jury trials.
 His verdicts have been published statewide and nationally.
-He has taught classes focusing on the structure of the civil litigation system and the jury trial process.
+He has also been published at the appellate level, having both prosecuted and defended appeals in a variety of contexts.
+Matthew has taught classes focusing on the structure of the civil litigation system and the jury trial process.
 His aggressive applicational style is tempered by his sense of fairness and compassion.